wabouhamad/nvidia-ci/README.md

 - `NVIDIAGPU_SUBSCRIPTION_UPGRADE_TO_CHANNEL`: specific subscription channel to upgrade to from previous version.  _required when running operator-upgrade testcase_
 - `NVIDIAGPU_CLEANUP`: boolean flag to cleanup up resources created by testcase after testcase execution - Default value is true - _required only when cleanup is not needed_
 - `NVIDIAGPU_GPU_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`: custom certified-operators catalogsource index image for GPU package - _required when deploying fallback custom GPU catalogsource_
-- `NVIDIAGPU_NFD_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`:  custom redhat-operators catalogsource index image for NFD package - _required when deploying fallback custom NFD catalogsource_
+- `NFD_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`:  custom redhat-operators catalogsource index image for NFD package - _required when deploying fallback custom NFD catalogsource_

 NVIDIA Network Operator-specific (NNO) parameters for the script are controlled by the following environment variables:
 - `NVIDIANETWORK_CATALOGSOURCE`: custom catalogsource to be used.
 If not specified, the default "certified-operators" catalog is used - _optional_